Learn how to convert scans or images of documents into searchable , editable PDF files, and adjust the quality of the resulting file.

-Open create-searchable.pdf in Acrobat DC or open a photo of one of your own documents.
+Open create-searchable.pdf in Acrobat or open a photo of one of your own documents.

 In the right hand pane, select the Enhance Scans tool.

 Select Enhance > Camera Image to bring up the Enhance sub menu.
 Select the correct option from the Content drop down.
 Auto Detect is the default and works on most scanned documents.